Ross117/task-management-app/README.md

-A web-based task scheduling app, bootstrapped with Express.js and create-react-app.
+A web-based Task Manager app, bootstrapped with Express.js and create-react-app.

-The Node.js backend routes HTTP requests from the client to a PostgreSQL database set up on Heroku.
+The Node.js backend routes requests from the client to a PostgreSQL database set up on Heroku.

-The front-end is written in React.
+The front-end uses React.